QubitPi/QubitPi/README.md

 <div align="right">

-> To my dearest Mom, Dad, and Graphdma who teach me how to love this world with ❤️
+> To my dearest Mom, Dad, and Grandma who teach me how to love this world with ❤️

 </div>